-UNIT 1: Youth & Family UNIT 2: Deviance & Crime Understanding why the category of youth is viewed negatively in society Examining the factors that make the experiences of youth quite diverse Understanding how the structure of the family has Understanding how and why certain behaviours are considered deviant in different societies Examining the factors that lead to deviant and criminal behaviours Evaluating the effectiveness of punishment in reducing Changed over time UNIT 3: Indigenous culture & Ethnicity deviant behaviours UNIT 4: Community & Social Movements Examining a range of factors that influence the way that Indigenous Australians are viewed and understood Explaining misconceptions about culture and race Understanding the factors that contribute to an ethnic group's sense of belonging in multicultural Australia Investigating the influence of different factors on the experiences of people in a local community Examining how the concept of community has changed over time Analysing the purpose of social movements and their use of power to achieve social change
+UNIT 1: Youth & Family UNIT 2: Deviance & Crime Understanding why the category of youth is viewed negatively in society.
+Examining the factors that make the experiences of youth quite diverse.
+Understanding how the structure of the family has changed over time are considered deviant in different societies.
+Examining the factors that lead to deviant and criminal behaviours.
+UNIT 3: Australian Indigenous Culture & Ethnicity UNIT 4: Community, Social Movements and Social Change Examining a range of factors that influence the way that Indigenous Australians are viewed and understood.
+Explaining misconceptions about culture and race.
+Understanding the factors that contribute to an ethnic group's sense of belonging in multicultural Australia. the experiences of people in a local community Examining how the concept of community has changed over time.
+Analysing the purpose of social movements and their use of power to achieve social change.